Akuda/fedkit/README.md

 ## Known Issues

 * Documentation is in progress,
-* Grid and site examples need to be improved.
+* Grid and site examples need to be improved,
+* No Windows testing.